Mohammad-Sufiyan/Mohammad-Sufiyan/README.md

     - I had completed one project for CD consultency organisation which is used to manage the different contractor information.
     - I had developed this project by using .net framework and MSaccess as a database.
  - [ARK Foundation]()
-    -  I had done one another project for ARK Foundation( www.aekalsekartrust.com ).
+    -  I had done one another project for ARK Foundation( https://aekalsekartrust.com ).
 It was challenging project for me because It was a big project which is consist of 3 modules but i had completed 1 module by using nodejs as a backend programing language.
  - [KSAR LLP](https://ksarllp.com/)
-    - I am currently working on live E-commerce project( www.kainkleo.com ) with KSAR LLP.
+    - I had completed another live E-commerce project( www.kainkleo.com ) with KSAR LLP.
-    - It is paid project which includes similar functionality like amazon and Flikart
+    - It was paid project which includes similar functionality like amazon and Flipkart

 ## Tech Stack